Addressing Label Leakage in Knowledge Tracing Models: Problem Statement

 \subsection{Evaluation Problems}

-In \cite{pykt}, the authors described two methods used in practice to evaluate models that operate on the expanded KC-student interaction sequence.
-The first method is the "one-by-one" evaluation, shown in Figure~\ref{fig2}, which involves evaluating the expanded sequence per KC, while ignoring the original question-student sequence.
+In \cite{pykt}, the authors described two methods to evaluate models that operate on the expanded KC-student interaction sequence.
+They called the first method "one-by-one" evaluation, shown in Figure~\ref{fig:onebyone}, which involves evaluating the expanded sequence per KC, while ignoring the original question-student sequence.

-The second method is what they call an "all-in-one" evaluation, which involves evaluating all KCs belonging to the same exercise at once, independently of each other, as shown in Figure~\ref{fig3}.
-Afterwards, the corresponding values are reduced using a chosen aggregating function, such as the mean.
+The second method is what they call an "all-in-one" evaluation, which involves evaluating all KCs belonging to the same exercise at once, independently of each other, as shown in Figure~\ref{allinone}.
+Afterwards, outputs belonging to the same question are reduced using a chosen aggregation function, such as the mean, to represent the final prediction for the corresponding question.
+In this work, we always apply the mean as an aggregation method.

-The "one-by-one" method produces misleading results, as the ground-truth label can leak between KCs of the same question \cite{pykt}.
-Moreover, it does not match real applications, as the ground-truth is not available for all KCs of the unanswered questions \cite{pykt}.
-Thus, in this work, we enforce the "all-in-one" evaluation for all models that can leak ground-truth data.
-Moreover, we always choose the mean as an aggregation method.
+The "one-by-one" method does not match real production settings, as the ground-truth labels are not available for all KCs of the unanswered questions.
+This discrepancy produces misleading evaluation results \cite{pykt}.
+Thus, in this work, we enforce the "all-in-one" evaluation for all models that can leak ground-truth labels.

-The "one-by-one" method is advantageous only in terms of its low computational cost, whereas the alternative method is expensive.
+However, the "all-in-one" is expensive to compute since the sequence needs to be evaluated for each KC belonging to the same question independently before aggregating.
 Therefore, it is not practical to use the "all-in-one" method on the validation set, but only once on the test set.
-As these methods differ, validation can be misleading and result in the selection of an incorrect model when using methods such as cross-validation.
-We will see in section~\ref{main} how to avoid the "all-in-one" method and still perform effective evaluation.
+As these methods differ, validation can be misleading and may lead to the selection of an incorrect model when using methods such as cross-validation.

 The second issue is that the expanded sequence is usually longer than the original sequence, and thus the available benchmarks should be used carefully.
 All models should be tested against the same number of questions per sequence for a fair comparison.
 However, since a maximum \textit{sequence window size} must be enforced, most implementations use the same window for both, expanded and original sequences, which leads to unfair comparisons since the expanded sequence contains fewer questions.
 This work enforces the requirement of consistent question window size across models to ensure fair comparison.